NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 * Make sure DAS transmits vehicle velocity to CAN Bus (for wheel speed sensors slip/skid detection)

 * Also make it very easy to switch timezone offsets for GPS time (we'll be in Arizona)
+* Make it automatically change time zones based on longitude?

 ## 2025-2026 Changes to Make